marcio777/cadmus/src/en/Chapter-II/Part III: Variable methods.md

 As a note, you can also use substring where you only input one index and the string keeps everything after and including the value of that index.

 ### indexOf
-Searches a string for another string.
+Searches a string for another string and returns the position at which it starts.
 If the string cannot be found, -1 is returned.

 ```java
 String needle = "world";